Ophthalmology (Eye) Practice Test 3

 - Cornea

 Explanation: Answer reason: Pupil size is controlled by the iris, which contains the sphincter pupillae (parasympathetic) and dilator pupillae (sympathetic) muscles.
 Contraction of the sphincter pupillae causes miosis, while contraction of the dilator pupillae causes mydriasis.
 The retina detects light, aqueous humour maintains intraocular pressure and nourishes tissues, and the cornea primarily refracts light but none of these regulate pupil diameter.
-Category reason: The question tests basic structure-function of the eye (which anatomical part regulates pupil diameter), which is foundational ophthalmic anatomy/physiology rather than nursing care decision-making.

 Which part of the eye is responsible for focusing light?